DIDSR/MISS-tool/README.md

 ## Intended Purpose
 The MISS tool supports multiple activities by end users and AI developers including:
- - Investigating properties of segmentation performance metrics and informing segmentation metric selection.
+ - Investigating properties of segmentation performance metrics and informing segmentation metric selection[(ref)](http://dx.doi.org/10.1109/AIPR57179.2022.10092203).
  - Investigating truthing methods and informing truthing method selection by allowing users to assess the impact of different augmentation methods for combining multiple segmentation (truth) masked provided by a set of truthers.
  - Assessing the robustness of a segmentation algorithm by synthesizing controlled segmentation errors on a dataset that the algorithm is intended to be applied to and investigating the variability of the performance metrics.
  - Evaluating the impact of segmentation errors on subsequent analyses through the synthesis of well controlled and customizable segmentation errors.